809 Fight For Awareness

 On September 21, 2019, 500 people gathered to witness the Battle for Mental Health – the first outdoor boxing exhibition between first responders staged in Pasadena – in Centennial Square at City Hall.
 Over $31,000 had been raised, and in the process, lifelong bonds had been forged.

-Given the success of our inaugural event, we became a federally-recognized 501(c)(3), and we’re looking to build on the movement we’ve started.
+Given the success of our inaugural event, we became a federally-recognized 501(c)(3), and we’ve continued to build on the movement we’ve started.
 COVID-19 knocked us down for our 2020 and 2021 events, but it didn’t knock us out.
-We welcomed 1,000 attendees at our 2022 event, and raised nearly $50,000 - all of which went toward connecting first responders in need with mental health professionals who understand the world first responders live and work in.
-We hope you join us in our endeavor of helping our brothers and sisters get the support they need and deserve, free from judgment or stigma.
+We welcomed 1,000 attendees at our 2022 event, and raised nearly $50,000 - all of which went toward funding peer support programs and connecting first responders in need with culturally-competent mental health professionals who provide confidential therapy services.
+Our dinner events and other fundraisers continue to sell out, and we’re so grateful for the support we receive from our community.

 want to be in our corner?